Get to know Innsbruck your way

 Guided city tours are, of course, also available if you would rather visit Innsbruck's sights with a guide.
 Click here for more information about the guided tours.

-- Head south along the Rennweg to the House of Music
+- Head east along Pfarrgasse to the Cathedral of St James

 In the surrounding area